Potential BPC-157 Side Effects

 Before we get into specifics regarding BPC-157 side effects, it’s useful to provide a brief overview or recap of what BPC-157 is, how it works, and so on.
 We’ve covered this more extensively in other articles, and you can find out more on the product information page for BPC-157 on our site as well, so we’ll stick to the basics here.

 BPC-157 is what is known as a peptide – a chain of amino acids.
-It is manufactured synthetically, but is found naturally in the digestive juices secreted in the human body.
-Its purpose in the body is believed to relate to healing the stomach and intestinal linings from damage caused by acid and other digestive juices, as well as wear and tear, ulcerations, and so that may be caused by more exotic phenomena.
+It is manufactured synthetically but is derived from a protein naturally in the digestive juices secreted in the human body.
+Its purpose in the body is believed to relate to healing the stomach and intestinal linings from the damage caused by acid and other digestive juices, as well as wear and tear, ulcerations, and so that may be caused by more exotic phenomena.

 However, there are a number of ways in which the BPC-157 peptide is believed to work, with various mechanisms of action.
 We’ll discuss these in a bit more detail in the next section.
 Available as a supplement, it can be taken in a number of different formats, including oral tablets or pills, intramuscular injections, sublingual (under the tongue) or gumline patches, dermal patches, and even as an additive to water or other beverages.
 The most commonly-supplied formats are oral tablets or intramuscular injections, with injections being preferred in terms of efficacy as more of the BPC-157 is readily absorbed by the body through this route.